AlexandreLourencinho/java_11_security_config/readme.md

 Currently 2.7.8. considering passing to spring boot 3.

+**UPDATE** march 2024 : the update has been done to spring boot 3.2.3

 ### Java version
 Java 11. considering passing to java 17.

+**UPDATE** march 2024 : the update to java 17 has been done.

 ## Frontend :

 ### angular version
-Currently angular 15 is used.
+Currently angular 15 is used.\
+Will check for angular 17 this year.

 Material theme and ngx translate implemented.